Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Evolution and Parameter Dependence

 \subsubsection{Dependence on $\avircl$}

 Even at quite early times, the extent of the molecular cloud systematically changes with $\avircl$.
-The left panels of Figure~\ref{f:snapshot-a} in Figure~\ref{s:snapshot} show that the cloud with the lowest initial virial parameter ({\tt A1B2S4}, with $\avircl=1$) initially contracts in size as turbulent pressure support is insufficient to counteract gravity.
+The left panels of Figure~\ref{f:snapshot-a} in Appendix~\ref{s:snapshot} show that the cloud with the lowest initial virial parameter ({\tt A1B2S4}, with $\avircl=1$) initially contracts in size as turbulent pressure support is insufficient to counteract gravity.
 In contrast, clouds that are initially unbound have a larger fraction of their material at velocity greater than the escape speed of the cloud, and expand rapidly over the first few Myr of evolution.
 This has the effect of both directly enhancing the mass loss of neutrals and reducing the gas surface density during the star-forming epoch, both of which contribute to a systematically lower net SFE at higher $\avircl$.

 In part because the turbulent shear is more effective in dispersing overdense structures before they collapse in the higher-$\avircl$ models, the time of the first star formation $t_{*,0}$ is nearly 1 Myr (on average) earlier in the lowest-$\avircl$ models compared to the highest--$\avircl$ models.
-Comparing Figure~\ref{f:hst}(a) and (d), even though the lifetime SFE is lower in the $\avircl=5$ model compared to the $\avircl=2$ model, ``active'' star formation continues over a longer period in the $\avircl=5$ model (up to $t \sim 11\Myr$, compared to $t \sim 9\Myr$) because the cloud is not as rapidly dispersed by the feedback from vigorous star formation.
+Comparing Figure~\ref{f:hst}(a) and (d), even though the lifetime SFE is lower in the $\avircl=5$ model compared to the $\avircl=2$ model, ``active'' star formation continues over a longer period in the $\avircl=5$ model (up to $t \sim 11\Myr$, compared to $t \sim 9\Myr$) because the cloud is not as rapidly dispersed when the star formation and resulting feedback is less vigorous.
 Still, there is late-time residual star formation in the $\avircl=2$ model, and the overall beginning-to-end duration of star formation does not show strong dependence on $\avircl$ across models (see Section~\ref{s:timescales}).

-We also note, as can be seen from the comparisons in Figure~\ref{f:EM} and Figure~\ref{f:snapshot-a}, that distribution of radiation sources is less compact in the high-$\avircl$ compared to the low-$\avircl$ models.
+We also note, as can be seen from the comparisons in Figure~\ref{f:EM} and Figure~\ref{f:snapshot-a}, that distribution of radiation sources is less compact in high-$\avircl$ compared to low-$\avircl$ models.